Tie Breaker Questions

 Text-Based Questions

-The standard format asking for numerical answers, dates, or specific facts.
+The standard format asks for numerical answers, dates, or specific facts.
 These are easy to administer and judge.

 Best for: Most quiz settings, especially when you need a quick resolution.